jabirali/fish-projector/README.md

 # Fish Projector

-This plugin lets you type `p` or `projector` in Fish to fuzzy-search Git projects in your `$projector_dir` via [`fzf`][1].
-While selecting a project, the `README` file of each project is shown as a preview.
+This plugin lets you fuzzy-search Git projects in a `$projector_dir` via [`fzf`][1].
+While selecting a project, the `README` of each project is shown as a preview.
 When you select a project, `projector` will `cd` into it for you.
-Thus, this plugin serves as a quick and efficient project switcher for the command line.
+Thus, this plugin serves as a quick project switcher for the command line.

 ![screenshot](screenshot.png)